 For California public works projects, all work over eight hours per day and or 40 hours per week is considered overtime.
 Hours over 8 in a day should be paid at 1.5 times the rate of regular hours.
 Double time is required and due for work beyond 12 hours in a workday or eight hours on the seventh day of a work week.

-For Prevailing Wage jobs or Public Work projects employers must pay the overtime rate as specified by the California Department of Industrial Relations (DIR) in the appropriate prevailing wage determination for each job classification.
-In some cases, work in excess of seven hours is consider overtime.
+For prevailing wage jobs or public work projects employers must pay the prevailing wage overtime rate as specified by the California Department of Industrial Relations (DIR) in the appropriate prevailing wage determination for each job classification.
+In some cases, work in excess of seven hours is considered overtime.
 Employers are responsible for understanding and paying the appropriate rate at all times.

 California prevailing wage law requires that workers be paid overtime rates on weekends, regardless of the total hours worked for the week.
 These rates vary by classification and can be found in the DIR wage determinations.

 Often the DIR specifies that Saturdays are 1.5 times regular pay (time and a half) and Sunday hours are double time regardless of other time worked during the week.
 Workers also may be entitled to overtime pay on recognized legal holidays.
 Not all holidays are recognized by all crafts.
 For a complete list of holidays recognized by the DIR check their web site.

 When there are multiple shifts or odd working hours, employers may be required to pay shift differentials.
 The rules are based on the craft.
 Generally, shift work is paid a higher rate and overtime begins after 7 or 7.5 hours.
 Check the DIR web site for specific requirements by trade.

 Sometimes workers perform multiple duties that may be in different classifications.
 For example, a worker may perform six hours of work in the Insider Wireman’s classification and then two hours of work as a painter.
 The worker must be paid six hours at the Inside Wireman rate and two hours as a painter.